Subscribe to our newsletter

 folly beach vacation homes

-As summer stretches on in an dizzying array of sunny days, the number of visitors flocking to Folly’s shores will seemingly grow exponentially.
-And as more people soak up our little beach town’s undeniable beauty and charm, there will naturally be more interaction between locals, the native flora and fauna, and tourists — or as Southerners call visitors, those “from off.”
+As summer stretches on in a dazzling array of sunny days, the number of visitors flocking to Folly’s shores grows exponentially.
+And as more people soak up our little beach town’s undeniable beauty and charm, there’s naturally more interaction between locals, wildlife, and those “from off” — the Southern phrase for visitors.

-1. Flatten and/or Fill in the Sand Around You
+1. Flatten and Fill In the Sand Around You

 3. Butt Out